How your super assets add value to your retirement

 Property isn’t as volatile as shares, but neither is it as reliable as compound interest.
 A good investment property might increase in value but it also may stay the same or lose value.
 It could earn you rent at the same time, but there’s a risk it could have periods of vacancy.
 Even when tenanted, the rent may or may not be enough to cover your mortgage payments6.
-Property isn’t very liquid either, both shares and cash are easier to use or convert to cash in your account at short notice.
+Property isn’t very liquid either, both shares and cash are easier to convert to cash at short notice.

 Dedicated property investors use the equity they’ve built up in their existing property to purchase more investment properties.
 This is the property equivalent of compound interest.
-Too much exposure to property is just as risky as too much exposure to any asset, but you can purchase in diverse locations to spread the risk.
+Too much exposure to property is just as risky as too much exposure to any asset, but at least you can purchase in diverse locations to spread the risk.

 Multiple investments in property is not for everyone.
 Less bullish investors might choose to keep their property portfolio smaller and limit their exposure.
-Property is best considered a long-term investment and one that (done with due diligence) may result in decent capital growth.
+Property is best considered a long-term investment and one that (done with due diligence) usually results in decent capital growth.
 In Australian metropolitan areas, it’s rare for property prices to go down over time, but it does happen.
 For example, units on the Gold Coast lost 17.9% of their value between 2008 and 2013.
 (Source: rpdata – Rismark 2013).